filipebezerra/aboutme-app-android-kotlin/README.md

 ## Project Overview

 About Me app is editable "About Me" page for Android.
-It's created while learning Android Kotlin Development at Udacity Nanodegree
+It's created while I've been continuously learning Android Kotlin Development at Udacity Nanodegree.

 ## Showcase